 rndc-confgen generates configuration files for rndc.
-It can be used as a convenient alternative to writing the rndc. conf file and the corresponding controls and key statements in named.conf by hand.
+It can be used as a convenient alternative to writing the rndc. conf file and the corresponding controls and key statements in named. conf by hand.
 Alternatively, it can be run with the -a option to set up a rndc.key file and avoid the need for a rndc.conf file and a controls statement altogether.

--a This option sets automatic rndc configuration, which creates a file rndc.key in /etc (or a different sysconfdir specified when BIND was built) that is read by both rndc and named on startup.
+This option sets automatic rndc configuration, which creates a file /usr/local/etc/rndc.key that is read by both rndc and named on startup.
 The rndc.key file defines a default command channel and authentication key allowing rndc to communicate with named on the local host with no further configuration.